 YT: So, any time choice is taken out of the relationship, it can disrupt or destroy a relationship.

 YT: It seems that relationships have two sides, one dealing with our partners and the other with ourselves.
-The judgment voice in ourselves can be just as loud as those we hear externally.
-How do we use nvc to provide support to the relationship with ourselves?
+Our judgment voice can be just as loud as those we hear externally.
+How do we use NVC to provide support to our relationship with ourselves?

 YT: So NVC provides us the empathy to get more connection to ourselves in life?

-YT: So what I am hearing you say is that there is a dance between meeting our needs and the needs of our partners.
+YT: So what I hear you say is that there is a dance between meeting our needs and the needs of our partners.

 YT: What can you share about dealing with internal voices of criticism and judgment?